aridiosilva/Blockchain/README.md

 For example, South Korea has considered moving to the Blockchain for security reasons.
 Similarly, it was announced that the Indian state of Telangana is developing a blockchain-based electronic voting system to facilitate remote voting.
 Apart from this, Russia, the United States, and many others have already used a blockchain electronic voting system.

-# How do blockchain mining and transactions work explained in 7 simple steps
+# How do blockchain mining and transactions work

-Here is how a blockchain transaction is processed on a blockchain, in seven steps.
+Here is how a blockchain transaction is processed on a blockchain, in steps:

 ### Step 1: